linsamtw/RabbitmqCelery/README.md

 It is a Distributed queue system, you can send many jobs and many workers will do job for you.
-Even you can monitor them.<br>
+And you can monitor them.<br>

 **note** : If you only have one computer, the **linode** is good support, the min calculator only need $5/month, it is enough for being worker.